-Cloth face coverings can reduce the release of virus particles into the air when a person with COVID-19 speaks, coughs, or sneezes.
+Cloth face coverings can reduce the release of virus particles into the air when a person with COVID-19 speaks, coughs or sneezes.
 You can help prevent the spread of COVID-19 by wearing a cloth face covering, even if you don’t think you have COVID-19.
+This is called source control.
+This recommendation is based on what we know about the role respiratory droplets play in the spread of the virus that causes COVID-19, paired with emerging evidence from clinical and laboratory studies that shows masks reduce the spray of droplets when worn over the nose and mouth.
 Cloth face coverings are not a substitute for physical distancing, washing hands, and staying home when ill, but they may be helpful when combined with these actions.

 Individuals have the ability to claim a medical exemption and businesses can rely on that exemption in good faith and allow entry.
 Equally, business owners have the right over their business and property to decide when someone should be allowed entry or provided an accommodation, in agreement with the law.
-The health department continues to encourage business owners to identify alternatives like curb-side pick-up and over the phone-transaction for those individuals who claim a medical exemption in these scenarios.
+The health department continues to encourage business owners to identify alternatives like curbside pick-up and over-the-phone transactions for people who claim a medical exemption in these scenarios.

 A face covering may be factory-made or handmade from ordinary household materials.
 It should fit snugly but comfortably, include multiple layers of fabric, allow for breathing without restriction, and laundered and machine-dried without damage or change to shape.